menkhus/falco/README.md

 Dependencies
 ------------
 Falco uses the NVD database from the vfeed project:   https://github.com/toolswatch/vFeed
-1) Download the vfeed package and use the update to gather the nvd database in sqlite3 form.
+Download the vfeed package and use the configure feature to gather the nvd database in sqlite3 form.
+Setup for first use from the falco directory:
-    Ex: /vfeedcli.py update
+'''sh
+$ bin/get_vfeed.sh
+$ falco -u
+$ falco -c
+'''
-2) write down where you put the vfeed.db file, and store that for future use, falco uses that database as an argument.
+2) Write down where you put the vfeed.db file, and store that for future use, falco uses that database as an argument.
-3) Note it would be a good idea to put this "vfeedcli.py update" in a cron job, since falco counts on using updated NVD data to see when new vulnerabilities exist.
+3) Note it would be a good idea to put this "falco -u;falco -c" in a cron job, since falco counts on using updated NVD data to see when new vulnerabilities exist.
 This database is updated every few weeks.

 bug reports
 -----------